 A denture is a removable replacement for missing teeth.
 There are two types of dentures available – complete and partial dentures.
 Complete dentures are used when all of the teeth are missing.
 Partial dentures are used when some natural teeth still remain.
 Replacing missing teeth will benefit your appearance and your health.
 Without support from the denture, facial muscles sag and can make a person appear much older.
 Dentures allow the patient to be able to eat and speak with ease, which is often taken for granted until a person loses their teeth.

 An implant-supported denture is a type of denture that is supported by and attached to dental implants.
 The denture is still removable but can be clasped to the dental implants for better support and function.
 This feature increases confidents in patients because they can generally speak more clearly, chew foods with more ease, and do not have to worry about the denture coming loose.

 Laser Cold Sore Therapy

 Cold sores, which usually show up as unsightly, painful blemishes around the mouth, are caused by the herpes simplex virus.
 The virus often lies dormant in a nerve in the face, called the trigeminal nerve, until activated by stress, sunlight, a poorly functioning immune system, or a high fever.
 Cold sores usually appear on the lips, but in about 10% of cases they appear on the nose, chin, or cheeks.
 Cold sores, no matter where they first occur, have a tendency to recur in the same area.

 Laser treatment for a cold sore is a fast, painless procedure.
-It can be performed by Dr. Schilling to any cold sore lesion on the lips.
+It can be performed by our dentists to any cold sore lesion on the lips.
 Laser treatment is most effective if the cold sore is treated at the first sign of outbreak.

 Laser treatment also significantly reduces the chance of another cold sore recurring in the area that was treated.